LMSD-KULeuven/polyquad/README.md

 the list of the index of vertices comprising it.
 For example the square base of the pyramid contains the four first vertices defined above, so it is defined as : `[0,1,2,3]`
-This is done for each face and gathered in a list of list as follow:
+This is done for each face and gathered in a list of list as follows:

 `
 faces = [[0,1,2,3],